OrGreenberg/DemystifyingFlux/background.md

 \text{Attention}(Q, K, V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d_k}} \right)V
 $$

-Where:

-- $d_k$ is the dimensionality of keys.
-- Softmax ensures the attention scores sum to 1.

-Multi-head attention allows different attention patterns to be learned in parallel.

-In vision tasks, **Vision Transformers (ViTs)** [17]:

-- Tokenize images into fixed-size patches (e.g., 16×16 pixels).
-- Flatten and embed patches.
-- Process them using a transformer encoder with positional encodings.

-In text-to-image synthesis, **cross-attention** enables the model to condition generation on textual prompts.
-Here:

-- **Image tokens** act as queries
-- **Text embeddings** act as keys and values

-This allows semantic conditioning of generated content based on text.
+Where $$d_k$$ is the dimensionality of keys and the Softmax operation ensures the attention scores sum to 1.
+This mechanism allows the model to assign different levels of importance to different tokens when computing a new representation for each token in the sequence.
+In practice, multi-head attention is used, where multiple sets of $Q$/$K$/$V$ projections are computed in parallel to capture diverse types of relationships.

+For vision tasks, Vision Transformers (ViTs) [17] tokenize an image into fixed-size non-overlapping patches (e.g., $16\times16$ pixels), flatten each patch, and project them into an embedding space.
+These patch embeddings are then processed by a standard transformer encoder, often with added positional encodings to preserve spatial structure.
+This enables ViTs to model long-range dependencies across an image without convolutional inductive biases.

+In text-to-image generation, transformers often use **cross-attention** to condition image synthesis on textual prompts.
+In this setup, the image tokens (or latent features in the case of latent diffusion) act as queries, while the text embeddings serve as keys and values.
+This allows the model to modulate image generation based on semantic information from the prompt.